ypwk/KnowledgeBase/README.md

 # KnowledgeBase
-An Obsidian Vault containing some technical knowledge
+An Obsidian Vault containing some technical knowledge.